microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 ## Create a subscription

 Before you can receive Microsoft Graph change notifications, you must first create a subscription.
-The subscription process is as follows:
+The process to set up a valid subscription involves both the client app and Microsoft Graph as follows:

 1. The client app sends a subscription request to subscribe to changes on a specific resource.

 1. Microsoft Graph verifies the request.

     - If the request is valid, Microsoft Graph sends a validation token to the notification URL.
+This is a request for the client to validate the notification URL.
     - If the request is invalid, Microsoft Graph sends an error response with an error code and details.

 1. When the client receives the notification URL validation request, the client responds with the validation token in plain text as explained later in this article.